Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 Executive

-The MCPD system is a unique reference concept to drive productivity improvements.
-Cases developed in our factory — you just need to get it done!
-It is easy to continually reduce manufacturing costs associated with losses and waste.
+The MCPD system is a unique reference concept to drive productivity improvements in an operational environment.
+Cases developed in our factory — you just need to get it done.
+It is easy to continually reduce the manufacturing costs associated with losses and waste across each product family.

 Vasile Haiduc